-You do not even need to pass the Kastellholm Bridge (Kastellholmsbron) to see an attractive building on the other side.
-The Ice-skating Pavilion (Skridskopaviljongen) is a great example of how splendid even buildings that did not fulfil any important representative functions used to be only a couple of centuries ago.
+You do not even need to pass the Kastellholm Bridge (Kastellholmsbron) to see an impressive building standing on the other side.
+The Ice-skating Pavilion (Skridskopaviljongen) is a great example of how splendid even buildings that did not fulfil any important representative functions used to be not so long ago.

-It was completed in 1882 after ice-skating, and winter sports in general, became popular, largely because of Napoleon III’s passion for them.
-Today, there is a conference centre in the historical pavilion.
+The pavilion was completed in 1882 after ice-skating, and winter sports in general, became popular among the Royals, largely because of Napoleon III’s passion for them.
+Today, the historical premises house a conference centre.

 Show on Map

-Without much doubt, Kastellet is the biggest landmark on the island.
-It is located pretty close to the Ice-skating Pavilion up on the hill.
+Without much doubt, Kastellet is the biggest and most well-known landmark on the island.
+It is located fairly close to the Ice-skating Pavilion up on the hill.
 This fort has a long history which began with a waving Swedish flag and a small cottage sometime around the middle of the 17th century.
 After an explosion in 1845 that damaged the building massively, it was rebuilt from the ground up only a few years later when its current design was born.

-It was meant to be used as barracks and for defence purposes when necessary.
-First 58 men moved in in 1850 but the living conditions in the fort were not good and therefore they were relocated a year later.
-On the other hand, Sweden has not been at a war since 1814 which is why there has never been a need to use the fort for defence.
+The red-brick fort was meant to be used as barracks as well as for defence purposes when necessary.
+First 58 men moved in in 1850 but the living conditions in the fort were unsatisfying and, therefore the residents were relocated a year later.
+On the other hand, Sweden has not been at a war since 1814 which is why there has never been a need to use the fort to defend Stockholm.
 Just like the previous attraction on my list, it is now used as a conference centre.

 Show on Map

-In the southern part of the island near the shore of the surrounding lake, there lies an attraction that once resulted from technological progress.
-The Coal Shed (Kolskjulet) was built in 1852 when the fleet started using steamboats and the need to store the coal somewhere logically arouse.
+In the southern part of the island near the shore of the surrounding lake, there lies an attraction that was born as a child of technological progress.
+The Coal Shed (Kolskjulet) was built in 1852 when the fleet started using steamboats and the need to store coal for their needs on hand logically arouse.
 Like many other buildings on Kastellholmen, the Coal Shed was designed by the fleet’s architect Fredrik Blom.
-Since the fleet, or anyone else for that matter, does not utilise coal to power their engines anymore, the building is used for parties, celebrations and conferences as well.
+Since the fleet, or anyone else for that matter, does not utilise coal to power their engines anymore, the building is now used as an event venue for parties, celebrations and conferences.